List of national founders: Seychelles

 James Mancham served as first President of Seychelles from 1976 to 1977.
 He was one of the last White African presidents in the history of Africa.
-He considered himself the self-proclaimed "Founding Father"; however this title is often attributed to his socialist successor France-Albert René, who led the country to become one of the most democratic and most economically-stable states in Africa.
+He considered himself the self-proclaimed "Founding Father"; however this title is often attributed to his socialist successor France-Albert René, who led the country to become one of the most democratic and most economically stable states in Africa.

 Somalia

 The Somali Youth League played a major role for Somalia's independence since the 1940s, with two of its members having served as the first two Somali presidents, Aden Adde and Abdirashid Shermarke.
 There are several murals and monuments dedicated to the SYL's independence movement in Mogadishu.

+Republic of Somaliland

+Mohamed Haji Ibrahim Egal was the founder and first prime minister of Somaliland.

 Republic of South Africa

 Nelson Mandela (1918–2013) was the President of South Africa, in office from 1994 to 1999.
 He led the negotiations, together with F. W. de Klerk, to racially integrate and unite the country.